 The submitted articles should be divided into the following sections;

-(d) Materials and Methods: This section should clearly describe method of research, materials used and procedure of analysis done so that other researchers can replicate in their research.
+(f) Materials and Methods: This section should clearly describe the methodology, materials, procedure of analysis and data used in the research.

-(f) Conclusion: This section must clearly state key findings of the research along with their importance.
+(g) Conclusion: This section must clearly state the key findings of the research along with their importance.

-(g) List of abbreviation: Abbreviations used in the text should be defined at their first use and their list can be provided after conclusion section.
+(h) List of abbreviations: Abbreviations used in the text should be defined at their first use and their list can be provided after the conclusion section.

 6.2 Short Communications